 New Drugs in the Pipeline

-In April 2014, the World Health Organization (WHO) released new guidelines for the screening and treatment of hepatitis C. These guidelines suggest that all people living in areas where hepatitis is common (“high prevalence areas”) be offered a HCV test.
+In April 2014, the World Health Organization (WHO) released guidelines for the screening and treatment of hepatitis C. These guidelines suggest that all people living in areas where hepatitis is common (“high prevalence areas”) be offered a HCV test.
 People who are co-infected with HCV/HIV can be treated with pegylated interferon + ribavirin + either Victrelis or Incivek or Olysio or Solvadi.
 People who are co-infected with HCV/HIV can also be treated with ribavirin + Solvadi.